majikthise911/Custom_Cryptocurrency_Wallet/README.md

 #### Step 1: Import Ethereum Transaction Functions into the Fintech Finder Application

-In this section, you'll import several functions from the `crypto_wallet.py` script into the file `fintech_finder.py`, which contains code for Fintech Finder’s customer interface, in order to add wallet operations to the application.
-For this section, you will assume the perspective of a Fintech Finder customer (i.e., you’ll provide your Ethereum wallet and account information to the application).
+In this section, import several functions from the `crypto_wallet.py` script into the file `fintech_finder.py`, which contains code for Fintech Finder’s customer interface, in order to add wallet operations to the application.
+For this section, assume the perspective of a Fintech Finder customer (i.e., you’ll provide your Ethereum wallet and account information to the application).

 Complete the following steps:

 1. Review the code contained in the `crypto_wallet.py` script file.
 Note that the Ethereum transaction functions that you have built throughout this module&mdash;including `wallet`, `wallet.derive_acount`, `get_balance`, `fromWei`, `estimateGas`, `sendRawTransaction`, and others&mdash;have now been incorporated into Python functions that allow you to automate the process of accessing them.

-2. Add your mnemonic seed phrase (provided by Ganache) to the starter code’s `SAMPLE.env` file.
+2. Add mnemonic seed phrase (provided by Ganache) to the `SAMPLE.env` file.
 When the information has been added, rename the file `.env`.

 3. Open the `fintech_finder.py` file.
 Toward the top of the file, after the import statements that are provided, import the following functions from the `crypto_wallet.py` file: